tobyl/makin-bacon/docs/recipes.md

 permalink: recipes
 ---

-Regardless of what these recipes may call for, the recommended amount of cure #1 is 1 tsp per 5 pounds of meat.&nbsp; Please adjust the quantity accordingly.
+Regardless of what these recipes may call for, the recommended amount of cure #1 is 1 tsp per 5 pounds of meat.
+Please adjust the quantity accordingly.
 Makinbacon.net is not responsible for any illness or injury caused by the process of makin' homemade bacon.

 <a href="https://www.makinbacon.net/eq-curing" target="_self">EQ Bacon Cure (remember, you can always add extra spices)</a>